saihgupr/MQTTMenuBar/README.md

 ## Setup and Running

-> You can download the app from the [Releases page](https://github.com/saihgupr/MQTTMenuBar/releases)
+You can download the app from the [Releases page](https://github.com/saihgupr/MQTTMenuBar/releases)
-> Or if you prefer you can build it yourself by following these steps
+Or if you prefer you can build it yourself by following these steps.

 1.  **Clone the repository**:
     ```bash